-Long before The Braun Corporation, now BraunAbility, made Entervans, Rampvans, Companion Seats and Chair toppers, we were a small wheelchair lift manufacturer in a small town in northern Indiana.
-In those days we were lucky to have a number of incredibly loyal supporters who helped the company grow by spreading the word about our lifts.
+Long before The Braun Corporation, now BraunAbility, made wheelchair accessible vehicles and related vehicle mobility products, we were just a small wheelchair lift manufacturer in a small town in northern Indiana.
+In those days, we were lucky to have a number of incredibly loyal supporters who helped the company grow by spreading the word about our lifts.
 One of them was Jim Pauley.

-Jim Pauley was a community organizer-using today's language-and an advocate for persons with disabilities.
+Jim Pauley was a community organizer -- using today's language -- and an advocate for people with disabilities.
 He contributed much of his time and effort to organizing the L. W. Freeman Chapter of the National Paraplegia Foundation, now known as the National Spinal Cord Injury Association.
 The chapter fought for things like accessible restrooms, sidewalk curb cuts and access to public transportation.
-This was in the days before the Americans with Disabilities Act and even before the Rehabilitation Act of 1974.
+This was in the days before the Americans with Disabilities Act was signed into law and even before the Rehabilitation Act of 1974.

 Jim was an unlikely advocate.
-He was not spinal cord injured, but used a wheelchair because of damage due to hemophilia and complications of his obesity.
-He wasn't sophisticated, didn't wear a suit and tie and didn't spout legal and political jargon.
+He did not have a spinal cord injury, but used a wheelchair because of damage due to hemophilia and complications of his obesity.
+He wasn't considered sophisticated, didn't wear a suit and tie and didn't spout legal and political jargon.
 However, he did have a folksy charm and an honesty that drew people to him.
-His wife Frieda was a post-polio paraplegic and she often joined his advocacy efforts.
+His wife, Frieda, was a post-polio paraplegic and she often joined his advocacy efforts.